 The Association shall have four membership categories: (i) full members, (ii) ordinary members, (iii) observer members and (iv) associate members.

-The rights and obligations of the full, ordinary, observer and the associate members shall be as set forth in these statutes and in the internal rules.
+The rights and obligations of the full, ordinary, observer and the associate members are set forth in these statutes and are also included in the internal rules.

 Any references in these statutes and in the internal rules to “member” or “members” of the Association are references to full members, ordinary members, observer members and associate members collectively.